AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/general/c-server-side-forwarding/ssf-gdpr.md

 Server-side forwarding is used to share data from Adobe Analytics to other [!DNL Experience Cloud Solutions], such as Audience Manager, in real time.
 When enabled, server-side forwarding also allows Analytics to push data to other Experience Cloud solutions and for those solutions to push data to Analytics during the data collection process.

 Previously, server-side forwarding did not have a way to delineate between consent and pre-consent events/hits.
-As of November 1, 2018, you as the data controller (Adobe Analytics customer) have the option to restrict pre-consent data to Adobe Analytics, and prevent it from being forwarded to AAM.
+As of November 1, 2018, you as the data controller (Adobe Analytics customer) have the option to restrict pre-consent data to Adobe Analytics, and prevent it from being forwarded to Adobe Audience Manager.
 A new implementation context variable lets you flag hits where consent has not been received.
-The variable, when set, prevents these hits from being sent to AAM until consent has been received.
+The variable, when set, prevents these hits from being sent to Adobe Audience Manager until consent has been received.

-When this new context variable, `cm.ssf=1`, exists on a hit, this hit gets flagged and does not get server-side-forwarded to AAM.
-Conversely, if this string does not appear on a hit, the hit gets forwarded to AAM.
+When this new context variable, `cm.ssf=1`, exists on a hit, this hit gets flagged and does not get server-side-forwarded to Adobe Audience Manager.
+Conversely, if this string does not appear on a hit, the hit gets forwarded to Adobe Audience Manager.

-Server-side forwarding is bi-directional, meaning that when it is applied to a hit and that hit gets forwarded to AAM, Audience Analytics receives segment information for that hit from AAM and sends it back to Analytics.
-As a result, any hits that are not server-side forwarded from Analytics to AAM will not be enriched with the list of segment IDs from AAM.
-Thus, there will be a subset of traffic/hits that will not get segment ID information from AAM.
+Server-side forwarding is bi-directional, meaning that when it is applied to a hit and that hit gets forwarded to Adobe Audience Manager, Audience Analytics receives segment information for that hit from Adobe Audience Manager and sends it back to Analytics.
+As a result, any hits that are not server-side forwarded from Analytics to Adobe Audience Manager will not be enriched with the list of segment IDs from Adobe Audience Manager.
+Thus, there will be a subset of traffic/hits that will not get segment ID information from Adobe Audience Manager.

 ## Implementation Details {#section_FFA8B66085BF469FAB5365C944FE38F7}